stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 signature from the stackers in the current reward cycle.
 The producer set funds the transaction fee; the stackers sign the transaction with `SIGHASH_ANYONECANPAY`.

+### Liveness Incentives

+The producer set is incentivized to produce blocks and snapshot transactions because if either process stops, then the STX coinbase and transaction fees also stop.

+The stackers are incentivized to sign snapshot transactions, but what incentivizes them to validate and sign producer blocks?
+The answer is sBTC (see SIP-021).
+Stackers are already incentivized to accept blocks that materialize sBTC from deposits and dematerialize sBTC from withdrawals.
+If they do not complete these tasks in a timely fashion, then their PoX rewards are diverted to a burn address and their STX are indefinitely locked until all unfulfilled sBTC deposits and withdrawals are handled.
+In addition, stackers are incentivized to sign blocks that contain their own stacking operations, so that they can continue to receive PoX rewards.

+This is enough to drive stacker liveness.
+In order to process a stacking or sBTC (de)materialization operation in Stacks block _N_, the stacker must process and accept all blocks prior to _N_.
+Therefore, stackers will continuously accept valid blocks from producers so that they will be able to complete these actions on-time.

 ## sBTC Concerns